Harry Wimperis: Biography

-Through this period he also worked for the Royal Air Force after it formed in 1918, and the Air Ministry as it took over most of the centralised research for both arms.
+Wimperis remained with air service as it merged into the Royal Air Force in 1918, and the Air Ministry as it took over most of the centralised research for both arms.
 He was appointed Director of Scientific Research in the Air Ministry in 1925.
 In June 1934, Albert Percival Rowe, Wimperis' personal assistant, became concerned about the state of air defence in the UK, and took it upon himself to read every study on the topic published in the UK.
 The result was a memo stating that "we were likely to lose the war if it starts within the next ten years".
 Wimperis took the memo seriously and set about creating the Committee for the Scientific Study of Air Defence, placing Henry Tizard in the chairman's position.
 This group was instrumental in the creation of radar in the UK, and the Chain Home system that was instrumental to winning the Battle of Britain.

 In 1938 Wimperis served as the aeronautical advisor to the Council for Scientific and Industrial Research of the Commonwealth of Australia, advising them on setting up their own aeronautical research division.
 He served as president of the Royal Aeronautical Society, 1936–1938, and of the Engineering Section of the British Association, 1939.
 In 1945, Wimperis was president of the Whitworth Society 47 years after becoming a scholar.
 From 1946 to 1950 he was a member of the Atomic Energy Study Group, Chatham House.

 His wife, Grace d'Avray Parkin, was the daughter of Canadian George Robert Parkin.
 They married on 28 September 1907 and had three daughters.

 Wimperis died in Edinburgh on 16 July 1960 at the age of 83.